cncf/tag-security/assessments/guide/security-reviewer.md

 It is preferred reviewers have previous experience performing formal or informal software or security audits or assessments for a variety of organizations.
 An ideal reviewer should also have been the recipient of CNCF project security assessments for a software project they manage.

-Note: it is encouraged to have participation (shadowing) from participants that are not yet qualified in order to provide and assist in gaining the necessary skills to be a reviewer in the future.
+Note: Participation through shadowing is encouraged from members who are not qualified for security reviews, to facilitate their development of the necessary skills to be a reviewer in the future.

 ## Time and effort